jnozzi/cocoadev.com/markdown/ScreenSaver.md

 **Miscellaneous Questions**

-**Q:** When running a screen saver with multiple monitors, is     +General/[ScreenSaverView performGammaFade] called just once or once for each screen?
+**Q:** When running a screen saver with multiple monitors, is     +[ScreenSaverView performGammaFade] called just once or once for each screen?

-**A:** No, it's called once before the screen saver module is alloc/init'ed. -- General/MikeTrent
+**A:** No, it's called once before the screen saver module is alloc/init'ed. -- MikeTrent

-**Q:** Has anyone had experience placing a General/ScreenSaverView in a subview?
-I'd like to create a screensaver that is similar in design to General/ElectricSheep, where a status bar of General/NSTextField<nowiki/>s is at the bottom and the top view is any other screensaver.
-Getting the bottom status bar isn't a problem (load my custom view in as a subview of the current view), but when I instantiate a new General/ScreenSaverView, make it a subview of my current view, and ask it to start animating, it doesn't display. --General/MatthewSwann
+**Q:** Has anyone had experience placing a ScreenSaverView in a subview?
+I'd like to create a screensaver that is similar in design to ElectricSheep, where a status bar of NSTextField<nowiki/>s is at the bottom and the top view is any other screensaver.
+Getting the bottom status bar isn't a problem (load my custom view in as a subview of the current view), but when I instantiate a new ScreenSaverView, make it a subview of my current view, and ask it to start animating, it doesn't display. --MatthewSwann

 **A:** You need to make sure the subordinate screen saver is initialized properly.
 That includes both reading it in from its bundle, and installing it in your main screen saver's view.
-It may help to explicitly set the size of the module before installing (even though you specified the frame size in initWithFrame:isPreview:). -- General/MikeTrent
+It may help to explicitly set the size of the module before installing (even though you specified the frame size in initWithFrame:isPreview:). -- MikeTrent

 **Q:** How can you disable the screen saver for multimedia apps?

-**A:** See General/DisableScreenSaver
+**A:** See DisableScreenSaver

-**Q:** Is there a programmatic way to lock and unlock the user's session, a la xscreensaver-command -lock and -deactivate for General/XScreenSaver under Linux?
+**Q:** Is there a programmatic way to lock and unlock the user's session, a la xscreensaver-command -lock and -deactivate for XScreenSaver under Linux?

-**A:** The best I've found to to use a General/NSTask to launch and terminate General/ScreenSaverEngine.
-When terminated, without -background, General/ScreenSaverEngine will stop to prompt for a password if the user has configured their system to do so.
+**A:** The best I've found to to use a NSTask to launch and terminate ScreenSaverEngine.
+When terminated, without -background, ScreenSaverEngine will stop to prompt for a password if the user has configured their system to do so.